2010 Western Kentucky Hilltoppers football team

 The 2010 Western Kentucky Hilltoppers football team represented Western Kentucky University (WKU) in the 2010 NCAA Division I FBS football season.
 The Hilltoppers were led by first-year head coach Willie Taggart and played their home games at Houchens Industries–L. T. Smith Stadium.
 They are members of the Sun Belt Conference.

-The Hilltoppers would finish the season with a 2–10 record, 2–6 in Sun Belt play which placed them in last place.
+The Hilltoppers finished the season with a 2–10 record, and 2–6 in Sun Belt play which placed them in last place.
 The 2 wins by the team marked the first and second victories as members of the Sun Belt.